gooddata/gooddata-python-sdk/README.md

     Additionally if you use [direnv](https://direnv.net/) you can run `direnv allow .envrc` to enable automatic activation of the virtual environment that was previously created in `.venv`.

+    If `direnv` is not your cup of tea, you may want adopt the PYTHONPATH exports that are done as part of the script so that you can run custom Python code using the packages container herein without installing them.

 ### Coding Conventions